 Following are the types of evidence you will need when filing for compensation:

-On your own, it can be immensely hard to gather CCTV footage from cameras around the crash site, or data from the truck’s black box following road accidents.
-The insurance companies, trucking company, and other third-parties can use many tactics to prevent you from gathering this data.
+On your own, it can be tough to gather CCTV footage from cameras around the crash site or data from the truck’s black box following road accidents.
+Insurance companies, trucking companies, and other third parties can use many tactics to prevent you from gathering this data.
 Worse still, if you are delayed, they may have this data erased for good to prevent it from being used as evidence.

 A number of parties can be held liable in a truck accident, from individual drivers to trucking companies.
 The actual party that is responsible depends on the precise cause of the crash.
-Following are the entities that are usually liable in such accidents:
+The following are the entities that are usually liable for such accidents: